COVID-19 - Getting the Vaccine

 I’ve already been vaccinated and/or had COVID-19.
 Why should I get another dose of a COVID-19 vaccine?

-Even if you've received previous doses of a COVID-19 vaccine or already had COVID-19 and recovered, you should still get a dose of vaccine this fall.
+Even if you've received previous doses of a COVID-19 vaccine or already had COVID-19 and recovered, you should still get a dose of vaccine when recommended.
 While you may experience some increase in immunity after being infected with COVID-19, that is not enough to increase your overall immunity over a longer period of time.
-In addition, the updated vaccines are a better match for the currently circulating strains, so an additional dose this fall will provide you with even better protection against a future infection and severe illness..
+In addition, the updated vaccines are a better match for the currently circulating strains, so an additional dose of the updated vaccine will provide you with even better protection against a future infection and severe illness.

 What is informed consent?